ShreyasKulkarni899/DataKeeper-Application/README.md

 CONFIGURATION
 -------------
 * 1] Open the DataKeeper.py File
+* 2] Check the latest update of the MySQLconnector in python & Check the Username and Password in program or set the username as "root" and password as "root"
-* 2] Find the Database() function and add your credentials for the MySQl databse connection.
+* 3] Find the Database() function and add your credentials for the MySQl databse connection.
-* 3] Save and close the file
+* 4] Save and close the file

 MAINTAINER"S
 -------------